 - Those interested in graduating early will have to talk to their guidance counselor to have their plan approved.

 Graduating high school early can bring several possibilities to students!
 However, it’s not for the faint of heart.
 There are pros and cons of graduating high school early that a student needs to consider before making this decision.
 Below, we highlight these benefits and downsides and give you some information about how to graduate high school early if you decide this is for you!

 What It Means to Graduate High School Early

 The biggest benefit of graduating high school early is the opportunity to get a head start on college or work.
-When you graduate a semester early you can first take courses at a community college.
-This allows you to get gen eds out of the way before transferring to a 4-year college.
+While you likely won’t be able to head to a four-year college or university just yet, you can first take courses at a community college.
+This allows you to start getting your general education requirements out of the way.

 Cons of Graduating High School Early